mlibrary/alma-events/README.md

 In a browser, go to http://localhost:4567 to see the website.

 # Kubernetes Configuration
-The Kubernetes deployment configuration libes in [Alma-Apps-Kube](https://github.com/mlibrary/alma-apps-kube)
+The Kubernetes deployment configuration lives in [alma-utilities-kube](https://github.com/mlibrary/alma-utilities-kube)